fluid-cloudnative/fluid/docs/en/samples/automatic_clean_up_data_operation.md

 ## Background

 Fluid's universal data operations describe operations such as data prefetch, data migration, elastic scaling, cache cleaning, metadata backup, and recovery.
-Similar to the Kubernetes Job's automatic cleaning mechanism, we also provides automatic cleanup data operation, utilizing the Time-to-Live (TTL) mechanism to limit the lifecycle of data operations that have finished execution.
+Similar to the Kubernetes Job's automatic cleaning mechanism, Fluid also provides automatic cleanup data operation, leveraging the Time-to-Live (TTL) mechanism to limit the lifecycle of data operations that have finished execution.
 This document will briefly demonstrate the utilization of these features.

 ## Prerequisites
-Before everything we are going to do, please refer to [Installation Guide](../userguide/install.md) to install Fluid on your Kubernetes Cluster, and make sure all the components used by Fluid are ready like this:
+Before we start, please refer to [Installation Guide](../userguide/install.md) to install Fluid on your Kubernetes Cluster.
+**Make sure that all the components required by Fluid are set up correctly like this**:
 ```shell
 $ kubectl get pod -n fluid-system
 alluxioruntime-controller-5b64fdbbb-84pc6   1/1     Running   0          8h